numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

-Rotational transformations are one type of linear transformation which is used to avoid separability and coordinate system independence in the test functions.
+Rotational transformations are one type of linear transformation which is used to avoid separability and thus coordinate system dependence in the test functions.
 The rotational transformation consists in applying an orthogonal matrix to the search space: :math:`x \rightarrow z = \textbf{R}x`, where :math:`\textbf{R}` is an orthogonal matrix.
 While the other transformations used in the ``bbob`` test suite could be naturally extended to the large scale setting due to their linear complexity, the rotational transformation has quadratic time and